 When Does Powder Coating Work Best?

-The best thing to do is to scrape the old coating off before new powder coating is applied.
+The best course of action is to remove the old coating completely before any new powder coating is applied.
 This can be done by sandblasting the object or by using chemicals to strip the powder coating away.
-This can be a long process that’s much more costly than buffing out a compromised section of coating, which is why we recommend putting powder coating over powder coating as a last resort.
+This lengthy process is much more costly than buffing out or sanding a compromised section of existing coating.
+This is why applying a new layer of powder coating over existing powder coating should be a last resort.

-How to Powder Coat Over Powder Coat?
+How to Apply Two Layers of Powder Coat